I started this blog back in 2011, when I found out I would be spending a year in Paris.

 In the spirit of those adventuresome women who came before, I decided to name my blog after a real boarding house called American Girls Art Club in Paris.
 The Club opened its doors In 1893 at 4 Rue de Chevreuse near the Luxembourg Gardens, intending to provide proper room and board to the growing numbers of female art students from the United States.
 AGAC was a rambling, four-story yellow building with a courtyard and gardens.
 Click here to read a post I wrote about the history of the Club.

 I’ve taken what I learned from my year in Paris and have returned to the States for the second half of my life with a renewed sense of inspiration.
-I’m painting in oils and pursuing my French, and I update this blog whenever I feel the spirit.
+I update this blog whenever I feel the spirit.
 Maybe I’ve read a good book set in France or I’ve stumbled upon some interesting tidbit about art, history or travel.
 I hope you’ll follow along.

 Margie White, Founder, American Girls Art Club in Paris

 Feel free to comment on this blog or reach out to me on Twitter at @parisartclub.
 I can be reached by email at email@example.com.